hexawyz/Exo/Docs/Razer DeathAdder V2 Pro.md

 <Divider:U8>
 ```

 The parameter to this command is a frequency divider from the maximum frequency.
-(How to we know the maximum frequency then ?)
+(How do we know the maximum frequency then ?)

 e.g. 1000Hz is 1, 500Hz is 2, 125Hz is 8